top of page

 Apollo Program in Askja

-This is probably one of the best parts of this post, most exciting and appealing if you are into astronomy.
+This is probably one of the best parts of this post, the most exciting and appealing if you are into astronomy.
 Some people might know about Askja due to this amazing fact:

 To wrap this chapter up, it is good to give extra options to get there.
-Some of you would rather go on a day tour and be picked up directly from Reykjavik.
+Some of you would rather go on a day tour and be picked up directly from Reykjavík.

 Askja is a one of a kind place, not everyone has the chance to be in a crater, and certainly not with a perfectly milky blue water.
 It is without a doubt one of my top 3 places in Iceland.